zerothworld/CleaningDataCourseProject/README.md

 repeat the download and unzipping.

-As a side-effect of running run_analysis() function, the code will created subdirectories for storing the downloaded UCI HAR raw data, and a "./data/tidy" directory (relative to the working directory) where the generated tidy data set files will be stored (if these directories do not already exist.)
+As a side-effect of running run_analysis() function, the code will create subdirectories for storing the downloaded UCI HAR raw data, and a "./data/tidy" directory (relative to the working directory) where the generated tidy data set files will be stored (if these directories do not already exist.)